m5c/OneTimePadLib/README.md

 ### Safety

-The library sets on one-time-pads, that is to say key material that is used symmmetrically for encryption and decryption.
+The library sets on one-time-pads, that is to say key material that is used symmetrically for encryption and decryption.
 It is considered the only unbreakable encryption, since the key material is as long as the protected content.
-Unlike with other, assymmetric methods, breaking a message is not a matter of computational power, since any message of *approximately equal* target length is a potential valid outcome.
+Unlike with other, asymmetric methods, breaking a message is not a matter of computational power, since any message of *approximately equal* target length is a potential valid outcome.

-> (*) This library conceals the exact length of individual messages by whitespace padding.
+> (*) This library conceals the exact length of individual messages by white space padding.

 #### Restrictions